 -

 I am a resident of Minnesota working in Wisconsin.
-How does the ending of the reciprocity agreement affect me?
+How does the lack of a reciprocity agreement affect me?

 What do I need to do?